 Select surfaces to avoid/machine

-The actions you can specify for the tool to perform on a surface group are: Avoid, Machine, Gouge, and Fixture.
-The examples below show some scenarios where it can be useful to use the Avoid/Machine Surfaces when programming toolpaths.
+The actions you can specify for the tool to perform on a surface group are: Avoid, Machine, Ignore, and Fixture.
+The following examples show some scenarios where it can be useful to use the Avoid/Machine Surfaces when programming toolpaths.

 Select surfaces to avoid